Textbook: The market for textbooks

 As in many industries, the number of providers has declined in recent years (there are just a handful of major textbook companies in the United States).
 Also, elasticity of demand is fairly low.
 The term "broken market" appeared in the economist James Koch's analysis of the market commissioned by the Advisory Committee on Student Financial Assistance.

 In the United States, the largest textbook publishers are Pearson Education, Cengage, McGraw-Hill Education, and Wiley.
 Together they control 90% of market revenue.
 Another textbook publisher is Houghton Mifflin Harcourt.

-The market for textbooks doesn't reflect classic supply and demand because of agency problems.
+The market for textbooks does not reflect classic supply and demand because of agency problems.

 New editions and the used book market in the United States

 Some students save money by buying used copies of textbooks, which tend to be less expensive, and are available from many college bookstores in the US, who buy them back from students at the end of a term.
 Books that are not being re-used at the school are often purchased by an off-campus wholesaler for 0–30% of the new cost, for distribution to other bookstores.
 Some textbook companies have countered this by encouraging teachers to assign homework that must be done on the publisher's website.
 Students with a new textbook can use the pass code in the book to register on the site; otherwise they must pay the publisher to access the website and complete assigned homework.

 Students who look beyond the campus bookstore can typically find lower prices.
 With the ISBN or title, author and edition, most textbooks can be located through online used booksellers or retailers.

 Most leading textbook companies publish a new edition every 3 or 4 years, more frequently in math and science.
 Harvard economics chair James K. Stock has stated that new editions are often not about significant improvements to the content.
 "New editions are to a considerable extent simply another tool used by publishers and textbook authors to maintain their revenue stream, that is, to keep up prices."
 A study conducted by The Student PIRGs found that a new edition costs 12% more than a new copy of the previous edition (not surprising if the old version is obsolete), and 58% more than a used copy of the previous edition.
 Textbook publishers maintain these new editions are driven by demand from teachers.
 That study found that 76% of teachers said new editions were justified "half of the time or less" and 40% said they were justified "rarely" or "never".
 The PIRG study has been criticized by publishers, who argue that the report contains factual inaccuracies regarding the annual average cost of textbooks per student.

 The Student PIRGs also point out that recent emphasis on e-textbooks does not always save students money.
 Even though the book costs less up-front, the student will not recover any of the cost through resale.